 Effective workflow management is important to manage workflows in your organization.
 It allows you to improve overall efficiency by turning manual processes into automated workflows.

-frevvo’s workflow management software makes it easy to create, manage, and automate processes in your organization.
+frevvo’s workflow management tool makes it easy to create, manage, and automate processes in your organization.
 There’s no coding required, so even non-technical users can create dynamic forms and set up complex workflows.